Renfrew Ravine (west of the community centre in the park near East 22nd and Renfrew)

 Other resources and links:

-Still Moon Arts Society, stewards of Still Creek and Renfew Ravine: http://stillmoon.org/
+The Still Moon Arts Society has been the primary stewards of Still Creek and Renfrew Ravine: http://stillmoon.org/